-3.23.12Judges Workshop
+3.8.12 Judges Workshop

-A judge's workshop must be provided for by the hosts of the convention at least 24 hours prior to the start of the Freestyle competition.
+The hosts of the convention must provide for a judge's workshop at least 24 hours prior to the start of the Freestyle competition.
 A minimum of 3 hours must be set aside, in a classroom or similar environment.
 If possible, it is strongly recommended to have more than one workshop to accommodate schedules.
 Variations on this can be approved by the Chief Judge.
 Workshop schedule(s) must be announced to all judges at least three weeks prior to the start of the competition.